Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 - Targeting Kernel space memory and applications can cause system crashes

 demo
-- run nmap to check for rdp: sudo nmap -p 3389 targetip
+- run nmap to check for rdp: `sudo nmap -p 3389 targetip `
 - mfsconsole to check if target if vulnerable
 	- search BlueKeep
 	- use the aux module and set options
 	- use 1 (it selects the module at index 1 in the current module category.)
-	- set options of exploit module
 	- you need to manually configure the version of windows that you are targeting: show targets
 	- set target (number of target you need)

-	- exploit
-	- ![[Pasted image 20230705150616.png]] the size needs to be modified if it is to high because it will crash the target system
-	    --> be carefull with kernel exploit because they can crash a system and cause data loss
+	- the size needs to be modified if it is to high because it will crash the target system --> be carefull with kernel exploit because they can crash a system and cause data loss